Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 For its 24th catalog entry, Drawing Room presents with pleasure The Narrows from United Waters.
 Pressed on 180-gram vinyl, each LP is enclosed in a neon-pink glossed full color jacket (with download) and includes both a 22x22” foldout art poster and an 10x10” insert (letter-pressed by Patrick Cole).

-Includes digital pre-order of The Narrows.
+Includes unlimited streaming of The Narrows

 Somewhere back in the early 2000s, I encountered Mouthus, duo of Brian Sullivan and Nate Nelson, in a tiny drop-ceiling storefront venue somewhere in California’s Central Valley.
 The burly Sullivan and less ectomorphic Nelson lugged a drum kit and a full-size Marshall stack into the tiny, 300-square-foot room, slammed a half dozen Red Bulls, and, after pacing wild-eyed for a few minutes, blasted off into a torn-up, arena-volume sonic catastrophe that drove basically everyone immediately out onto the sidewalk.
 From what I could tell, it was a typical night.
 As releases piled up, Mouthus ripped apart the rulebook of assumed “noise rock,” building disintegrating towers of sound just as easily as murmured acoustic mantras.
 As the twenty-naughts melted into the twenty-teens, Mouthus collapsed into oblivion.